 FCT's hydrological monitoring initiative aims to understand the hydrological response to changes in vegetative cover.
-Studies in other areas suggest that conversion of native land cover to agricultural use within a given catchment may reduce the land's ability to regulate water flow and may annual water yield, as well as increasing sediment load.
-Year-round availability of water in the Nudo del Azuay is important for the downstream production of hydroelectricity in the Paute-Molino Complex, as well as for local communities and riparian ecosystems.
+Studies in other areas suggest that conversion of native land cover to agricultural use within a given catchment may reduce the land's ability to regulate water flow and may alter annual water yield, as well as increasing sediment and nutrient loads.
+Year-round availability of water in the Nudo del Azuay is important for the downstream production of hydroelectricity, as well as for local communities and riparian ecosystems.

 Data Collection and Analysis

 FCT has committed to making data from this initiative available for interested researchers.
 Although some data years are incomplete, we publish here all weather and rainfall data collected between 2009 and 2014.
 Ongoing data collection will be published annually.

 Precipitation -Estero sin nombre (incomplete), >Ningar (incomplete), Tamiamanga

 Precipitation - Tamiamanga (August-December)